 - Create a notification system so users can keep track of new messages,

 - Add rich-text support to the chat,

 - And much more!

-Now that you have the basics of your app, don't forget to start setting some privacy rules and conditions to keep your data secure—starting with roles in the “Privacy” section of your data tab.
+Now that you have the basics of your app, don't forget to set some privacy rules, conditions, and authentications to keep your data secure—starting with roles in the “Privacy” section of your data tab.
 You can also check if you're unintentionally exposing any data with an API checker.

-Hiring a developer or dev team to build this app would cost thousands, if not tens-of-thousands of dollars.
-As you launch and grow in users, paid plans allow you to host the app on your own custom domain, and these start as low as $29 per month.
+Hiring a developer or dev team to build this app would cost thousands, if not tens of thousands of dollars.
+And come launch day, if users react positively to your app, keeping up as usership grows in real-time can be a struggle.
+Paid plans allow you to host the app on your own custom domain, and the pricing starts at as low as $29 per month.
 Some templates and plugins may cost more, but you can build all the functionality of a Discord clone without any additional costs.

 Bubble can help you build a Discord clone or any other product you choose!
-It’s never been easier to build something incredible without having to code.
+It’s never been easier to build something that will make others react with awe—all without having to code.

-Ready to join the no-code movement?
+Ready to join the no-code movement with zero prerequisites?
 Register your free Bubble account and get started today.
-If you’d like additional help when building your product, our thriving community forum is a great place to source actionable advice and resources.
+If you’d like additional help when building your product, join our thriving community forum open to all Bubble users.
+It’s a fantastic place to source actionable, step-by-step advice and resources.
 Any maker is encouraged to ask questions within the community to help empower their no-code journey.